 Young Liberals is an organisation committed to internationalism and working with other likeminded parties to promote our common values of an open tolerant society.
 Where, all individuals are free to live their lives without fear of persecution based on race, religion, social class, gender identity or sexual orientation.

 Young Liberals is a founding member of both our international affiliates: European Liberal Youth (LYMEC) and the International Federation of Liberal Youth (IFLRY).
-Our current International Officer is Ben Whitlock, who regularly takes delegations of our members to represent Young Liberals to our affiliates, sister parties and other international events.
-He is assisted in this role by members of the International Congress Delegates Committee:
+Our International Officer regularly takes delegations of our members to represent Young Liberals to our affiliates, sister parties and other international events.
+They are assisted in this role by members of the Young Liberals International Congress Delegates Committee.

-Our International Officer, is also a member of the Liberal Democrat Federal International Relations Committee and the committee of Liberal International British Group.
-Coordinating Young Liberals international relations with those of the Liberal Democrats.
+Our International Officer is also a member of the Liberal Democrat Federal International Relations Committee and the committee of Liberal International British Group.
+This helps to coordinate Young Liberals' international relations with those of the Liberal Democrats.

-In 2018, Ben successful bid for Young Liberals to host LYMEC’s 2019 Autumn Congress as a sign of our commitment to working with our European partners and our commitment to our shared values despite Brexit.
+In 2018, then-International Officer Ben Whitlock submitted a successful bid for Young Liberals to host LYMEC’s 2019 Autumn Congress as a sign of our commitment to working with our European partners and our commitment to our shared values despite Brexit.